 - Lemon juice to taste, if too sweet

 - First, whisk the rice milk and lemon juice together and set aside.
 This will be your faux buttermilk.

 - In a separate bowl, combine the flour, baking powder, salt, and xanthan together in a medium bowl.
 Give it a few whisks to mix it all up and set it aside.

 - Drain all the liquid from the can of chick peas into the bowl of a stand mixer.
-Add the ½ tsp vinegar, and turn it on.
-Let it mix on medium at first, until it stops splattering and a white foam forms, then on high speed until it’s nice and firm and glossy.
+Add the ½ teaspoon vinegar, and turn it on.
+Let it mix on medium at first, until it stops splattering and a white foam forms, then on high speed until it's nice and firm and glossy.
 You should be able to hold the bowl above your head, upside-down.

 - Once your foam is strong, pour in the ¼ cup of sugar and mix a few minutes until no longer gritty.
 Slowly pour in the oil over the course of about a minute while the mixer is still on high speed.
 It should incorporate fully, with absolutely no deflation of the foam.
 Once it's in, let it go another 30 seconds.

 - You should be able to form super stiff peaks once it is fully incorporated.

 - Next, pour the rice milk mixture that you set aside in step 1 into the dry ingredients and mix until just incorporated.